lsst-ts/ts_tma/docs/ats_tekniker/ATS_Deployment.md

 ### Windows Machine

 In the Windows Machine some simulators and some tools are running.
-Start installing the Force EtherCAT Variables installer, this will install the LabVIEW runtime needed in many other tools and simulators.

 #### Force EtherCAT Variables DEPRECATED